Luca Scassa

-Luca Scassa (born 23 August 1983 in Arezzo) is an Italian motorcycle racer who is a Ducati Corse test rider.
+Luca Scassa (born 23 August 1983) is an Italian motorcycle racer who is a Ducati Corse test rider.
 He previously competed in the MotoGP World Championship, the Superbike World Championship the Supersport World Championship, the AMA Superbike Championship and the British Superbike Championship.
 He was the Italian Superbike champion in 2008 riding a MV Agusta.
-In 2022 FIM Endurance World Championship he rides for Italian based No Limits Motor Team in superstock category.
+In 2022 FIM Endurance World Championship, he rode for Italian based No Limits Motor Team in superstock category.

 Career

-Having competed between 2004 and 2007 in the Superstock 1000 FIM Cup, Scassa became Italian Superbike champion in 2008 with the MV Agusta F4 312 R with team Unionbike Gimotorsports.
-In the same year he made his debut in the World Superbike Championship as a replacement rider for the DF Racing Team at the circuit of Portimão, scoring no points.
+Having competed between 2004 and 2007 in the Superstock 1000 FIM Cup, Scassa became Italian Superbike champion in 2008 with the MV Agusta F4 R 312 with team Unionbike Gimotorsports.
+In the same year, he made his debut in the World Superbike Championship as a replacement rider for the DF Racing Team at the circuit of Portimão, scoring no points.

 2009

 In 2009, Scassa participated in the World Superbike Championship with a Team Pedercini Kawasaki ZX-10R.
-He finished his first full season in twenty-ninth place overall with 11 points, his best finish being thirteenth, in race 1 in the French Grand Prix held at Magny-Cours.
+He finished his first full season in 29th place overall with 11 points, his best finish being 13th, in race 1 in the French Grand Prix held at Magny-Cours.

 2010

 On February 16, it was announced that Scassa would take part in the World Superbike 2010 championship with Ducati 1098R Team Supersonic Racing.
-In the course of the season Scassa was forced to miss the first race in Australia at Phillip Island, and again in Silverstone because of a fall in race 1 at Brno which caused the fracture of the 3rd and 4th metatarsal of his left foot.
-Even with these problems he still managed to improve his results of the previous year, ranking in seventeenth place in the riders' championship with 85 points.
+In the course of the season, Scassa was forced to miss the first race in Australia at Phillip Island, and again in Silverstone because of a fall in race 1 at Brno which caused the fracture of the third and fourth metatarsal of his left foot.
+Even with these problems, he still managed to improve his results of the previous year, ranking in 17th place in the riders' championship with 85 points.

 2011

-For 2011, Scassa joined the Supersport World Championship riding a Yamaha YZF-R6 for Team ParkinGO, managing three wins during the season and finishing in 5th place in the standings; during the year he was forced to miss the weekend at Misano by disqualification for making an illegal test with a production bike on the same track.
-A few weeks earlier his 'Scassa Racing Experience School' was instructing riders at the Misano circuit using Yamaha R1's, and although not the same R6 motorcycle Scassa used in the championship, the rules of the WSS Championship clearly stated unless the team designated such track as a test circuit they could not use the facility.
+For 2011, Scassa joined the Supersport World Championship riding a Yamaha YZF-R6 for Team ParkinGO, managing three wins during the season and finishing in fifth place in the standings; during the year, he was forced to miss the weekend at Misano by disqualification for making an illegal test with a production bike on the same track.
+A few weeks earlier, his 'Scassa Racing Experience School' was instructing riders at the Misano circuit using Yamaha R1's, and although not the same R6 motorcycle Scassa used in the championship, the rules of the WSS Championship clearly stated unless the team designated such track as a test circuit they could not use the facility.

 2012

 For 2012, Scassa joined the British Superbike Championship, racing a Honda CBR1000RR for the Padgetts Racing team.
-He had a season of ups and downs especially on the new, unfamiliar circuits, a 4th place at Assen was his best finish.
+He had a season of ups and downs especially on the new, unfamiliar circuits, a fourth place at Assen was his best finish.
 He finished the season in 15th place with 76 points.